-- Provide and promote a welcoming and positive atmosphere so that young people feel safe and valued. - Maintain a consistent, whole school approach by raising awareness of the importance of good attendance and punctuality, using a range of communications to parent/carers. - Have a key member of staff with responsibility for monitoring, analysing and improving school attendance.
+- Provide and promote a welcoming and positive atmosphere so that young people feel safe and valued. - Maintain a consistent, whole school approach by raising awareness of the importance of good attendance and punctuality, using a range of communications to parent/carers. - Ensure that there is a designated Senior Leader with overall responsibility for the strategic approach to attendance in school. - Have a designated Senior Leader with overall responsibility for championing and improving attendance in school and liaising with pupils, parents and external agencies where needed.
+The designated Senior Leader will have responsibility for monitoring, analysing and improving school attendance.
 They will look at historic and emerging patterns of attendance and provide additional and targeted support.
-At Bridgewater this role is fulfilled by our attendance officer Mrs Walker.
-Contact details: 2745290, admin@bridgewater.newcastle.sch.uk - Ensure that there is a designated Senior Leader responsible for the strategic approach to attendance in school.
-In our school, this is Mrs Robson, Headteacher. - Ensure that governors maintain a strategic oversight of this policy and its impact on attendance. - Encourage parents/carers to fully support the policy as a vital contribution towards their child's education.
+At Bridgewater, the role of Senior Attendance Champion is fulfilled by Samantha Walker attendance officer who can be contacted on 01912745290.Ensure that governors maintain a strategic oversight of this policy and its impact on attendance. - Encourage parents/carers to fully support the policy as a vital contribution towards their child's education.
 All new parent/carers are introduced to the policy, information and expectations on attendance.
-Information is also accessible on the school website or available from the school office for those without access to internet. - Encourage young people to have a positive attitude towards attendance and punctuality so that they can retain this into adult life. - Celebrate good attendance. - Ensure that attendance is effectively monitored and that absences are followed up promptly in accordance with this policy. - Communicate effectively with other agencies to support families who are struggling with attendance. - Meet the legal requirements with the use of correct codes for absence, with particular reference to authorised and unauthorised absence. - Ensure all staff are fully aware of and clear about the actions necessary to promote good attendance and deal consistently with absence and punctuality. - Ensure attendance information is available for Governors and parents.
+Information is also accessible on the school website and available from the school office for those without access to internet. - Encourage young people to have a positive attitude towards attendance and punctuality so that they can retain this into adult life. - Celebrate good attendance. - Ensure that attendance is effectively monitored and that absences are followed up promptly in accordance with this policy. - Communicate effectively with partner agencies to support families who are struggling with attendance. - Inform a pupil's social worker and/or youth offending team worker if there are unexplained absences from school. - Meet the legal requirements with the use of correct codes for absence, with particular reference to authorised and unauthorised absence. - Training to ensure all staff are fully aware of and clear about the actions necessary to promote good attendance and deal consistently with absence and punctuality.

+• Ensure attendance information is available for Governors and parents.